-What is the difference between a LRS and a LMS?
+What is the difference between an LRS and an LMS?

-The main difference between these two systems is the LRS is primarily in place to track and store Tin Can statements whereas the LMS (in addition to managing all your learning needs) tracks and reports the statements through its own native reporting but can also forward the data to an LRS if needed.
-It’s important to note that a LRS is not a replacement for a LMS or vice versa.
+The main difference between these two systems is the LRS is primarily in place to track and store xAPI statements whereas the LMS, in addition to managing all your learning needs, tracks and reports the statements through its own native reporting.
+It’s also possible to forward the data from an LMS to an LRS if needed.
+It’s important to note that an LRS is not a replacement for an LMS or vice versa.

-While building an LRS into an LMS is possible, we felt that it was best to focus on the learning and course content and leave that the management of Tin Can data to a system that is specialised in such data, i.e. a LRS.
-Taking this approach also opens LearnUpon up to lots of current LRS users who might now want to expand the functionality available to them when it comes to assigning and tracking course content by implementing a LMS.
+While building an LRS into an LMS is possible, we believe that it’s best to focus on the learning and course content and leave the management of xAPI data to a system that’s specialized in such data.
+Taking this approach also opens LearnUpon up to lots of current LRS users who might now want to expand the functionality available to them when it comes to assigning and tracking course content by implementing an LMS.

 One of the big questions that came with the arrival of the LRS is whether you need one or not.
 The answer to that question depends on your goals, objectives, and resources.
 An LMS and an LRS occupy the same xAPI ecosystem but do very different things within it.